Causes of Cerebellar Ataxia: From Stroke to Genetic Mutations

 - Having paraneoplastic syndrome due to cancer.

 While cerebellar ataxia itself has no definitive cure, underlying causes may be treatable.
 Supportive therapies, such as physiotherapy, speech therapy, and occupational therapy, can significantly help manage symptoms, improve coordination, and enhance the quality of life for affected individuals.
+If you experience imbalance, unsteady gait or coordination problems, consult a neurologist promptly for evaluation of ataxia.
 Remember that early intervention often leads to better long-term outcomes in this condition.

 Also Read: